-Buyers can consult the Benchmark Price section of this report to determine how much they should pay to have each container inspected.
+Buyers can consult the Benchmark Price section of this report to determine how much they should pay for each container.

 Buyers should evaluate the experience and qualifications of the medical waste disposal vendor.

 Buyers should make sure that the vendor has the operating capacity to meet the buyer's requirements, including frequency, volume and type of material collection, if applicable.

 For a detailed list of key selection criteria, buyers can refer to the Buying-Decision Scorecard in this report.

 Buyers should outline the proposal due date.

 Buyers should state the date of the first medical waste collection, if applicable.

 Buyers should include any other benchmark dates, such as reviews.